• Skip to primary navigation

 Make restaurant-worthy bulgogi in just a matter of minutes!
 It will amaze you how simple yet flavorful this dish is.
 Let’s start:

 2. Sauté the onion and red pepper.
-In a large skillet over medium-high heat, add avocado oil.
-When the oil is warm, add chopped pepper and onion and sauté for 3-4 minutes until starting to sear.
+In a large skillet over medium-high heat, add avocado oil and sauté pepper and onion and sauté.

 3. Cook the Beef.
 Add beef, breaking it up with a spatula into small pieces until it’s browned.
 Add about half of the sauce and stir in as the beef finishes.
 This gives it that extra oomph of flavor.

-• Substitute ground turkey, bison, chicken, or even pork in place of ground beef if you want.
-You may need to add more or less soy sauce or tamari if using a different kind of meat and adjust other seasonings but it should work fine with some tweaking.
+• Substitute ground turkey, bison, chicken, or even pork in place of ground beef.
+You may need to add more or less soy sauce or tamari if using a different kind of meat with a different salt level but it should work fine.

 • Make this kid-friendly by reducing or omitting the Gochujang.
 You can add a bit of siracha or red pepper flakes on top of individual servings to get a bit of kick on the adult versions.